We sell quite a few of the Revere Ware vintage pressure cooker gaskets.

 (Note that if you are having trouble getting the gasket installed, and it seems almost too big, try soaking it in some hot water to make it more pliable.)

 If your pressure cooker is warped, the top can be out of round.
 This will cause steam to escape in certain spots around the rim of the lid.

-Use a ruler or tape measure to measure across the bottom of the pressure cooker as close to across the center as you can.
+Use a ruler or tape measure to measure across the top of the pressure cooker pot as close to across the center as you can.
 Measure in a few different spots.
 Each measurement should be exactly the same.
 If it is off, even by as little as 1/8 of an inch, your pressure cooker is warped and likely won’t seal well.

 Note that as silicone ages, it swells.
 Old gaskets can sometimes work on a warped pressure cooker while a new one won’t.
 Your old gasket might be hiding the problem that isn’t apparent until you try a new gasket.